Nub Habano Look & Feel

 Although not to the same degree as the Connecticut, the Habano’s ash backbone was very resilient and gave me some excellent stacks in the first and final thirds.
 Its colour was an attractive steely grey bordering on white.

 Meanwhile, the burn was quite even on most of the cigars.
-However, I’d get the occasional spot that refused to burn down, which lead to a slight canoe in the first third.
-I would correct these but it didn’t happen regularly. meanwhile, the temperature of the burn was very cool, no doubt possible thanks to the tall ash and wide gauge.
+However, I’d get the occasional spot that refused to burn down, which led to a slight canoe in the first third.
+I would correct these, but it didn’t happen regularly.
+Meanwhile, the temperature of the burn was very cool, no doubt possible thanks to the tall ash and wide gauge.